Best Family Games Apps for iPhone and Android: 2026 Picks

 Triple Agent.
 Spy-hunting deduction game for five or more players.

 Home Street.
 EA’s free life-sim in the style of The Sims.
 Designed for solo or friend-group play rather than same-room family nights, but worth mentioning for older kids who want a calmer option.
-Our guide on Nintendo Switch games for girls covers a broader set of life-sim options if Home Street doesn’t click.
+The guide on Nintendo Switch games for girls covers a broader set of life-sim options if Home Street doesn’t click.

 #Family Games Apps That Work Offline